Review of Major Global Conflicts in the Year: What Are the Characteristics and Tactics?

 As the most intense regional conflict, the Russia-Ukraine conflict has demonstrated continuous and rapid strategic evolution amid the slow movement of frontlines, with related tactics and methods quickly being updated.
 Among these, the most notable is the tactical optimization of drones.

 First, both Russia and Ukraine have significantly increased the production scale of unmanned platforms.
-According to media reports, Ukrainian Defense Minister Shmyhal stated on December 24, 2025, that this year**, the Ukrainian armed forces will receive a total of 3 million first-person view (FPV) drones for precision strikes, nearly 2.5 times the number from last year**.
+According to media reports, Ukrainian Defense Minister Shmyhal stated on December 24, 2025, that **this year, the Ukrainian armed forces will receive a total of 3 million first-person view (FPV) drones for precision strikes, nearly 2.5 times the number from last year**.
 Similarly, Russia's production capacity for various types of drones is also rapidly increasing.
 In 2024, Russia produced 1.4 million drones of various types annually, and by 2025, it is expected to reach a scale of 3 to 4 million drones.
-Among these, platforms like the "Shahed"-136 maintain a stable monthly production of around 5,400 units.
-In the FPV domain, although fiber-optic drones were deployed for combat as early as the beginning of 2024, by 2025, due to cost issues, fiber-optic drones only account for 8% to 10% of the total FPV drone usage.
-Various radio-controlled drones still dominate the field.
-First, both Russia and Ukraine have significantly increased the production scale of unmanned platforms.
-According to media reports, Ukrainian Defense Minister Shmyhal stated on December 24, 2025, that this year**, the Ukrainian armed forces will receive a total of 3 million first-person view (FPV) drones for precision strikes, nearly 2.5 times the number from last year**.
-Similarly, Russia's production capacity for various types of drones is also rapidly increasing.
-In 2024, Russia produced 1.4 million drones of various types annually, and by 2025, it is expected to reach a scale of 3 to 4 million drones.
-Among these, platforms like the "Shahed"-136 maintain a stable monthly production of around 5,400 units.
-In the FPV domain, although fiber-optic drones were deployed for combat as early as the beginning of 2024, by 2025, due to cost issues, fiber-optic drones only account for 8% to 10% of the total FPV drone usage.
+Among these, platforms like the Shahed-136 maintain a stable monthly production of around 5,400 units.
+In the field of FPV drones, although fiber-optic drones were deployed in combat as early as the beginning of 2024, by 2025, due to cost issues, fiber-optic drones accounted for only 8% to 10% of the total FPV drone usage.
 Various radio-controlled drones still dominate the field.

-Secondly, the increase in quantity has expanded the scope, methods, and organization of drone usage for both Russia and Ukraine.
-Both sides extensively use FPV drones for various tasks such as reconnaissance, strikes, mine-laying, transportation, arson, and counter-drone operations.
-Notably, Ukraine employed specially designed FPV drones to launch the "Spider Web Operation" within Russian territory, successfully destroying 10 Russian strategic bombers and transport aircraft, while damaging several others, severely undermining the strategic strike capability of the Russian Aerospace Forces.
-By the end of 2025, Ukraine utilized various drones and unmanned boats to carry out diverse attacks on Russian-controlled Crimea, the port of Novorossiysk (home to Russia's Black Sea Fleet), and Russia's "shadow fleet" used for oil exports, seriously threatening the security behind Russian front lines.
-These actions have already taken on significant strategic importance.
-It can be said that the large-scale use of drones has dramatically increased the pressure on rear-area air security, which may alter the fundamental logic of rear defense and raise the resource requirements for ensuring rear-area security.
-FPV drones still constitute the main strike force for the Ukrainian military, with approximately 80% of Russian casualties caused by Ukrainian FPV operations.
-Secondly, the increase in quantity has expanded the scope, methods, and organization of drone usage for both Russia and Ukraine.
-Both sides extensively use FPV drones for various tasks such as reconnaissance, strikes, mine-laying, transportation, arson, and counter-drone operations.
-Notably, Ukraine employed specially designed FPV drones to launch the "Spider Web Operation" within Russian territory, successfully destroying 10 Russian strategic bombers and transport aircraft, while damaging several others, severely undermining the strategic strike capability of the Russian Aerospace Forces.
-By the end of 2025, Ukraine utilized various drones and unmanned boats to carry out diverse attacks on Russian-controlled Crimea, the port of Novorossiysk (home to Russia's Black Sea Fleet), and Russia's "shadow fleet" used for oil exports, seriously threatening the security behind Russian front lines.
-These actions have already taken on significant strategic importance.
-It can be said that the large-scale use of drones has dramatically increased the pressure on rear-area air security, which may alter the fundamental logic of rear defense and raise the resource requirements for ensuring rear-area security.
+Secondly, the increase in quantity has enriched the scope, methods, and organization of drone usage by both Russia and Ukraine.
+Both sides extensively employ FPV drones for various tasks such as reconnaissance, strikes, mine-laying, transportation, arson, and counter-drone operations.
+Among these, Ukraine utilized specially designed FPV drones to launch Operation Cobweb within Russian territory, successfully destroying 10 Russian strategic bombers and transport aircraft, while damaging multiple others, severely undermining the strategic strike capabilities of the Russian Aerospace Forces.
+By the end of 2025, Ukraine leveraged various types of drones and unmanned boats to carry out diverse attacks on Russian-controlled Crimea, the Russian Black Sea Fleet port of Novorossiysk, and Russia's shadow fleet used for oil exports, posing a serious threat to the security behind Russian front lines.
+These operations have already gained significant strategic importance.
+It can be said that the large-scale use of drones has dramatically increased the pressure on rear-area air security, which may alter the fundamental logic of rear defense and raise the resource demands for ensuring rear-area security.
 FPV drones still constitute the main strike force for the Ukrainian military, with approximately 80% of Russian casualties caused by Ukrainian FPV operations.

 The destroyed Tu-bomber at the Olenya base ().